 I’m not sure I buy the argument that Enchantment has no story.
 Although the meaning of the Arrival (or perhaps camaraderie) segment is a bit blurry, the rest of the sections have a clear focus.
 But I can certainly sign on to the idea that the progression in Enchantment feels muddier.
 And having two sections of Enchantment representing hard times and adversity means it spends more time on darker moments that don’t have a feel-good vibe, which comes back to that bit about the mood.

 Enchantment includes projections all along Main Street, and not just the focused projections on the castle.
 This might make you think that it’s a technical step forward, but in fact, there is a lot of criticism about it being a technical step backward.
 The most frequent complaint is that Happily Ever After uses the castle structure as part of the art, whereas Enchantment simply uses it as a backdrop.

 Take a look at the side-by-side of two shots from Enchantment below, followed by a shot from Happily Ever After.
 (You can click to enlarge the images.)

 In the left-hand panel, the existing shapes of the castle are used to frame Merida’s pose.
 On the right, Moana is projected onto the castle, and we can still see the castle structure through the image.
 Very few of the projections in Enchantment looked like Merida’s; far more were like Moana.

 In contrast, Happily Ever After shows us what’s technically possible using the same spaces on the castle.
-Enchantment is the later show, and could have executed the beautiful projection below that compensates for the three-dimensional features of the castle to make the surface appear flat.
+Enchantment is the later show, and could have executed the beautiful projection on the right that makes the surface of the castle appear flat.
 It just … didn’t.